tentacleuno/tentacles.dev/content/posts/the-dangers-behind-oauth.md.md

 > “Trust yourself, you know more than you think you do.” – Benjamin Spock

-So, if we can't trus
+So, if we can't trust server providers, who *can* we trust?

+**Ourselves**.

+While handling authentication does carry its own level of complexity, it's *everywhere*.
+Instead of rolling your own layer,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwOTY5OTI0NF19
+eyJoaXN0b3J5IjpbMTQwMTY0NDQxNl19
 -->